-326 In developing recommendations on a conceptual approach for evaluating GOF proposals, NSABB 327 examined three major areas: the current policy landscape for overseeing research involving pathogens, 328 ethical issues associated with funding and conducting GOF studies, and the results of Gryphon's risk and benefit assessments.
-In addition, the NSABB considered broad stakeholder perspectives through 329 330 presentations from domestic and international experts at Working Group and full NSABB meetings, 331 expert consultations, individual NSABB member participation in and ideas and views from the National Academies workshops and proceedings, analysis of published articles, and comments from attendees at 332 333 NSABB meetings or public comments submitted to the Board.
+In developing recommendations on a conceptual approach for evaluating GOF proposals, NSABB examined three major areas: the current policy landscape for overseeing research involving pathogens, the ethical issues associated with funding and conducting GOF studies, and the results of the risk and benefit assessments of GOF research.
+In addition, the NSABB considered broad stakeholder perspectives through presentations from domestic and international experts at working group and full NSABB meetings, analysis of published articles, and comments from attendees at NSABB meetings or public comments submitted to the Board.